j842-deprecated/old_docker-ansible/README.md

 ```
 ansiblesession PATH
 ```
-where PATH is the root path of the ansible repo/playbooks.
+where PATH is the root path of the ansible repo/playbooks on the host.
+This directory is mapped to /data in the container.

 ## CONFIGURATION